srid/srid/free.md

 > These notes primarily serve the purpose of being a quick reference to the author, and secondarily of providing potentially serendipitous benefits to any non-[[unfree|conforming]] passerbys.

 >[!warning] Requires Update
 > These notes may not be always up-to-date.
 Consult the [Actual Freedom website][AFTweb] for that.
-The author plans to revamp this part of the site to be in accord with his renewed understanding of the method (as of May, 2024).
+The author plans to revamp this part of the site to be in accord with his renewed ongoing understanding of the method (see [[actualism]]#).

 ```query
 path:./*